FAQ

 The scholarship is meant to cover living expenses such as housing and food.

-( If possible in 2022, all scholarship holders are invited to a three-day RISE meeting in Heidelberg around the beginning of July.
+(All interns are invited to a RISE meeting in Heidelberg around the beginning of July.
 All participants of the RISE Professional meeting will receive an allowance of 160,- Euros to buy a German Rail Pass.)

 Do I need a visa or a residence permit?